etendosoftware/etendo-agents-chat-ui/README.md

 - Responsive chat workspace with conversation history, streaming responses from n8n, attachments, audio recording, video-analysis flagging, and feedback prompts.
 - Agent catalog sourced from Supabase with inline create/update/delete, icon/color configuration, and webhook endpoints per agent.
 - MongoDB-backed conversation archive with rename/delete/search/pagination and per-user isolation.
-- Ancillary APIs for link previews and webhook proxying that forward uploaded files and audio to n8n.
+- Ancillary APIs for link previews and webhook proxying that forward uploaded files/audio to n8n or Chatwoot, preserving metadata such as the **video analysis** flag and rendering inbound Chatwoot attachments (images, audio, files) in the UI.

 ## Architecture Overview
 - **Next.js App Router** (`app/`) renders public auth flows and authenticated layouts; middleware guards the home dashboard.